naemon/naemon.github.io/documentation/usersguide/startstop.md

 ### Restarting Naemon

-Restarting/reloading is nececessary when you modify your configuration files and want those changes to take effect.
+Restarting/reloading is necessary when you modify your configuration files and want those changes to take effect.

 1. <b>Init Script:</b>
    The easiest way to restart the Naemon daemon is by using the init script like so: